 Fast forward to summer 2008.
 The slab was still perfectly level with no cracking..Yes!!
 It was time to start building the stand.

-This is the block structure that supports the oven slab, oven, walls and roof.
+This is the block structure that supports the oven slab, oven, walls and roof (See here to know about Transition Roofing for commercial and residential repair work).
 When we built Ed’s oven stand, we mortared the block courses.
 In the oven plans from FB, it showed a stand with only the base course mortared to the slab, and the rest were dry-laid then core filled.
 I hate doing block work so if it worked for them and that method speeds this part up, great!
 This is about the time I started taking pictures.
 Dry stacking the block worked fine, but expect imperfections in the block to throw off the level here and there. use a grinder ( use ppe and be careful ) or a brick rub to take them down.

 Here you see the footing and the beginnings of the block course.